Model-Independent Price Bounds for Catastrophic Mortality Bonds: Introduction

 The pioneering MLS was the Swiss Re mortality bond (Vita I) issued in 2003 which is the prime focus of this paper.
 This was followed up by the EIB/BNP longevity bond issued in 2004 (\cite{Blake}; \cite{Lane}).
 For the former, the principal of the bond would have been reduced if there had been a catastrophic mortality event during the life of the bond, therefore allowing Swiss Re to reduce some of its exposure to extreme mortality risk.
 On the contrary, the latter was a 25-year longevity bond, which was intended for UK pension funds with exposures to longevity risk.
 This bond took the form of an annuity bond with annual coupon payments tied to the realized survival rates for some English and Welsh males.
 However, it did not get the same reception as the Swiss Re bond.
 Swiss Re followed up the success of VITA I by launching five more series of VITA bonds with the latest one being VITA VI which will cover extreme mortality events in Australia, Canada and the UK over a 5 year term from January 2016.
 Apart from this Swiss Re also experimented with a multi-peril bond called ``Mythen Re" which synthesized catastrophe and mortality risks, obtaining 200 million US dollars in protection for North Atlantic hurricane and UK extreme mortality risk.
 Many other reinsurance giants such as Scottish Re and Munich Re have also issued a score of other mortality bonds.
 We refer readers to \cite{Blake2008}, \cite{Coughlan}, \cite{Zhou} and \cite{Chen3} for further details.
 In fact it is interesting to note that Swiss Re has also launched an innovative `Longevity Trend Bond' called the Swiss Re Kortis bond in December 2010.
 Interested readers can refer to \cite{Chen3} and \cite{Hunt}.
 A more up to date list of developments connected to mortality and longevity securities and markets can be found in \cite{Tan} and \cite{Liu}.

-As an aftereffect of these innovative securities, a number of valuation approaches on MLS's have germinated. \cite{Huang} classify the approaches into the following four heads:
+As an aftereffect of these innovative securities, a number of valuation approaches on MLS's have germinated. \cite{Huang} classify the approaches into the following four, not mutually exclusive, heads: